Pythonian/career_counseling/README.md

 - Python 3

 _Follow the steps below to get the program working on your system locally.
-These steps are tailored for users developing on Windows OS._
+These steps are tailored for users developing on Linux OS._

 1. Clone the repo
    ```sh